wmjtxt/CodesOf2017/readme.txt

-Git is a distributed version control system.
+G:xt is a distributed version control system.
 Git;2
 hhh;
 Git is free software.